AuraCat66/cookie-cloner/README.md

 The game autosaves every 3 seconds on the localStorage.

-(Todo: Add a way to reset the game?)

 Click on the "clone" button to clone a cookie.

 Only one for now as the technology for cloning is still very experimental. :pensive: